 Plan Structure: The CESMP reviews the county's GHG emissions and climate vulnerability context, outlines what it will take for us to reach our goals, and establishes what we can do to meet these goals through local climate actions.
 The CESMP divides our climate actions into climate mitigation actions, which reduce GHG emissions, and climate adaptation and resiliency actions, which reduce community-wide climate risk.
-Climate mitigation actions are further divided into community-wide actions that address the broader community's emissions and government actions that address County government emissions.
+Climate mitigation actions are furthered divided into community-wide actions that address the broader community's emissions and government actions that address County government emissions.

 GHG Emissions: The county's GHG inventories can be used to monitor progress toward the 2030 GHG reduction goal.
-These inventories are created every two years by the Metropolitan Washington Council of Governments (MWCOG).
-The 2018 inventory with the county's primary GHG emissions-producing sectors is show in Figure 1 below.
-A more detailed explanation of why the most recent GHG inventory isn't show is provided in Appendix D. Greenhouse Gas Inventory and Analysis.
+These inventories are created every two years by Metropolitan Washington Council of Governments (MWCOG).
+The 2018 snapshot of the sectors contributing to most of the GHG emissions in the county is show in Figure 1 below: